kawing-ho/kawing-ho.github.io/_posts/2018-12-19-startup-journey.md

 In this case we use injected and extracted context to log execution time in-between local processes
 {screenshot of final jaeger style output}

-Leanrt Javascript basics in real-world applications

-async await to avoid callback hell etc

-learnt abit about Jest testing as well --watch is very useful!
-Also learnt about the package ecosystems and package managers such as yarn and npm

-insert image

-using lock files to freeze the version of a dependency you need for other developers to use to stay consistent

-different projects can share or have their own local dependency installed too

-Functional JS vs Regular JS

 <br/>